The Founding of a Party: Reception

 Two days after the box office release, the film's gross exceeded RMB 50 million, and there were reports that the majority of viewers were young people.
 However, The Christian Science Monitor reported that ticket sales were inflated by mass distribution of free tickets; staff were given time off from work to see the film.
 Schools and government offices had to buy large numbers of tickets.
-Box office takings have been inflated at the expense of popular films – many complicit cinemas manually altered computerised ticket stubs for the film, allowing the viewer to see other films."Beginning of a great film controversy", 7 July 2011, The Standard The Chinese media was not allowed to criticise the film.
+Box office takings have been inflated at the expense of popular films – many complicit cinemas manually altered computerised ticket stubs for the film, allowing the viewer to see other films.
+The Chinese media was not allowed to criticise the film.

 A review by Derek Elley suggests that Han Sanping's idea of "selling" official anniversary films by cramming them full of celebrity cameos was not as successful in The Founding of a Party in comparison to his previous 2009 film The Founding of a Republic created to celebrate the 60th anniversary of the People's Republic of China, although the tactic still works to a lesser extent; he suggests that the use of star cameos was inherently less panoramic because the film plot is set within a smaller scope of a 10-year period, and that the concept of star cameos is "a tad less fresh".
 As with Republic, Party provides a strong "ooh-look! factor" due to its familiar faces; however, very few actors get a chance to build real performances in dramatic terms.
 He also praises the scene designs, referring to a sequence in Beijing as having a "fairytale atmosphere".
 Elley rates the film overall at 7 out of 10.